petergridge/openweathermaphistory/README.md

 ```
 - You can change the unit of measure (°C to °F) for each sensor in the sensor settings.

+## Resources
+Two files are created in the config directory:
+- One named for the instance of the integration with a '.pickle' extension
+- The other is 'owm_api_count.pickle' that retains the daily API cound across all instances of the integration

 ## Attribute example
 ```